-On May 16, 2012, the Company issued and sold 2,760,000 shares of its common stock at a price of \$25.25 per share in a registered public offering (Offering), including 360,000 shares of common stock pursuant to the underwriters' option to purchase additional shares of common stock.
-The Company's net increase to Common Equity and Cash proceeds from the Offering, including the over-allotment, were approximately \$65.6 million and were used to make equity capital contributions to the Company's regulated utility subsidiaries, repay short-term debt and for general corporate purposes.
+On May 16, 2012, the Company issued and sold 2,760,000 shares of its common stock at a price of \$25.25 per share in a registered public offering (Offering).
+The Company's net increase to Common Equity and Cash proceeds from the Offering were approximately \$65.7 million and were used to make equity capital contributions to the Company's regulated utility subsidiaries, repay short-term debt and for general corporate purposes.

 The Company and its subsidiaries are individually and collectively members of the Unitil Cash Pool (Cash Pool).
 The Cash Pool is the financing vehicle for day-to-day cash borrowing and investing.
 The Cash Pool allows for an efficient exchange of cash among the Company and its subsidiaries.
 The interest rates charged to the subsidiaries for borrowing from the Cash Pool are based on actual interest costs from lenders under the Company's revolving credit facility.
-At June 30, 2012, June 30, 2011 and December 31, 2011, all of the Company's subsidiaries were in compliance with the regulatory requirements to participate in the Cash Pool.
+At September 30, 2012, September 30, 2011 and December 31, 2011, all of the Company's subsidiaries were in compliance with the regulatory requirements to participate in the Cash Pool.